MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-locale-language.md

 ## <a name="changing-the-region"></a>Changing the region
 Region is different from both language and legal requirements in local markets.
 Region determines how your data presents itself in terms of comma separator, aligned to the left or to the right, and certain other settings.
 The region also determines some of the system elements in the browser, such as the action to create a new item in a list, for example.

 You can change the region in the browser tab that you are using to work in [!INCLUDE[d365fin](includes/d365fin_md.md)]. the change applies only to you and not to the other users in your company.
-Note, that the choice of region will be reset to your setting on your Office profile if your administrator synchronises users from Office 365 into [!INCLUDE[d365fin](includes/d365fin_md.md)].
+Note, that the choice of region will be reset to your setting on your Office profile if your administrator synchronises users from Microsoft 365 into [!INCLUDE[d365fin](includes/d365fin_md.md)].

 > [!IMPORTANT]
 >  When you change the region, you will see a long list of languages and regions.
 However, the langauge is not influenced by the choice of region.